alibosworth/pakon-planar-raw-converter/readme.md

 * `--output-directory [dir]`  Specify a different output subdirectory rather than "out".

 * `--e6` Skip running negfix8, apply ImageMagick's -auto-level on files.
 Useful when scanning "Film Color: Positive" in TLXClientDemo.

+* `--bw` Skip running negfix8, instead do the following via ImageMagick: invert, auto-level, and save as grey-scale colorspace.

 * `--no-dependency-check` Skip the dependency check.
 Currently necessary to run the script on Windows XP.